ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

 Cyber recovery is one of five functions that are described in the [NIST Cybersecurity framework](https://www.nist.gov/cyberframework){: external}.
 It is defined as the development and implementation of appropriate activities to maintain plans for resilience and to restore any capabilities or services that are impaired due to a cybersecurity incident.
 The other four functions are identify, protect, detect, and respond.

 This documentation describes a high-level architecture that can be used to assist with your custom cyber-recovery requirements.
-The solution architecture uses a {{site.data.keyword.vmwaresolutions_full}} vCenter Server®, and your choice of bring your own data mover with immutable data storage.
+The solution architecture uses a {{site.data.keyword.vcf-auto}} instance, and your choice of bring your own data mover with immutable data storage.

 This solution is suitable if you want to extend your own backup solution with an isolated recovery environment while you minimize costs.